 The Safe Zone program at MSUN is a joint effort between the Office of Diversity Awareness and Multicultural Programs (ODAMP) and Student Support Services-Counseling Office, based on the MSUN commitment to cultural diversity and needs of the LGBTQ community (Lesbian, Gay, Bisexual, Transgender, Queer).
 The Safe Zone Program recognizes that sexual orientation and gender identity are part of the broad culture and exists to acknowledge and support those within this spectrum.
 It is MSUN’s endeavor to offer a campus climate where all individuals are free to thrive academically, professionally, and personally in an environment that is based on respect and that values diversity.
-MSUN Safe Zone provides an avenue for LGBTQ students, faculty, and staff to be able to identify places and people who are supportive, non-judgmental, and welcoming of open dialogues regarding issues they might be experiencing.
+MSUN Safe Zone provides an avenue for LGBTQ students, faculty, staff, allies, and local community to be able to identify places and people who are supportive, non-judgmental, and welcoming of open dialogues regarding issues they might be experiencing.
 This program will train and work to educate others to be understanding and supportive.

 The MSUN Safe Zone Training is Based on Two Modules

 This workshop is primarily a conversation on terminology, definitions, and usage of language about LGBTQ identities.